cwells/aws-mfa/README.md

   expiry: 86400
 ```

-Every profile inherits values from the `default` profile, and as
+Because every profile inherits values from the `default` profile,
-such, you need only specify the differences in additional profiles:
+you need only specify the differences in additional profiles:
 ```yaml
 staging:
   account: 3456789012